Kent Kresa

 Kent Kresa (born March 24, 1938) is an American businessman.
-Formerly, he was chairman and CEO of Northrop Grumman, as well as chairman of General Motors; and has worked with the Defense Advanced Research Projects Agency (DARPA), the Lincoln Laboratory at M.I.T, Avery Dennison, the Fluor Corporation, and the MannKind Corporation.
+Formerly, he was chairman and CEO of Northrop Grumman, as well as chairman of General Motors; and has worked with the Defense Advanced Research Projects Agency (DARPA), the Lincoln Laboratory at MIT, Avery Dennison, the Fluor Corporation, and the MannKind Corporation.
 Before being appointed as interim chairman of General Motors as a result the decisions made by President Barack Obama, Kresa was on the board.

 Education

 Kresa was born in New York City; his father was the songwriter Helmy Kresa.
 He has B.S., M.S., and E.A.A. degrees from Massachusetts Institute of Technology in aeronautics and astronautics, and received an honorary doctorate from Pepperdine University in 2003.